REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 A. Each resident's health record shall include written documentation of (i) the initial physical examination, (ii) an annual physical examination by or under the direction of a licensed physician including any recommendation for follow-up care, and (iii) documentation of the provision of follow-up medical care recommended by the physician or as indicated by the needs of the resident.

-B. The resident's active health records (i) shall
+The resident's active health records

-regulations.
-C. B. ] Each physical examination
+statutes and regulations.
+C. ] Each physical examination report

 1. Information necessary to determine the health and immunization needs of the resident, including: